mic3ff/mic3ff.github.io/index.md

-## Welcome to my all systems thinking and complexity blog
+## Welcome to all systems thinking and complexity blog

 You can use the [editor on GitHub](https://github.com/mic3ff/mic3ff.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.